BirdeeHub/birdeevim/README.md

     4. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.

+    5. How to include dependencies like cargo or node that plugins require. in a way that they can actually use them.